Grandma's old fashioned cake icing can help you turn any homemade dessert cake into an attractive centerpiece for any serving table.

 Use your icing right away, or you can store it in an airtight container for a bit later.

 To make homemade black icing, begin with a chocolate icing, but you can use white icing in a pinch.
-Just add about 3/4 cup cocoa powder to your full homemade cake icing recipe.
+Just add about 3/4 cup cocoa powder to your old fashioned cake icing recipe to make it darker.

 Some cocoa powders are darker than others, so the darker the cocoa you use, the darker the result will be.
 Cacao powder can be substituted for added nutrients.